usnistgov/mass2/doc/xray_efficiency_models.rst

 .. testcode::

   import mass
-  import mass.materials  # you have to explicitly import mass.materials
+  import mass2.materials  # you have to explicitly import mass2.materials
   import numpy as np
   import pylab as plt
   from uncertainties import unumpy as unp  # useful for working with arrays with uncertainties aka uarray